 As an illustration of the electric field, changes of total charge in a nitrobenzene molecule induced by the electric field are shown in Fig. 22.
 We can see that a large charge transfer takes place among oxygens in -NO2, para-carbon atom, and para-hydrogen atom.
-The input file is Nitro_Benzene.dat in the directory 'work'.
+The input file is 'Nitro_Benzene.dat' in the directory 'work'.
 See also Section 'Analysis of difference in two Gaussian cube files' as for the difference charge maps shown in Fig. 22.

 Figure 22: Difference in the total charge density of a nitrobenzene molecule between the zero-bias voltage and (a) 10 GV/m, and (b) -10 GV/m of applied bias along the a-axis, where orange and blue colors mean the increase and decrease of charge density.
 Tilted arrows depict the slope of applied electric fields.
-The contour maps were drawn using a software, gOpenMol.
-The input file is Nitro_Benzene.dat in the directory 'work'.
+The input file is 'Nitro_Benzene.dat' in the directory 'work'.